Rico Carty

 One of the first major leaguers to hail from the now famous San Pedro de Macoris, Carty played for the Dominican national team in the 1959 Pan American Games.
 He was signed that year by the Milwaukee Braves and reached the bigs for a cup of coffee in 1963.
 Up for good in 1964, he made a splash playing alongside Hank Aaron while having just as good a year, batting .330, slugging .554, and hitting 22 home runs in just 445 at bats.
 Though more than enough any other year to win the Rookie of the Year Award, the Philadelphia Phillies' third baseman Dick Allen had an even better rookie season, earning almost unanimous choice as 1964's NL top rookie pick.
 Carty played with the Braves from 1963 to 1972.

 Destined by persistent ailment and advancing years for the made-to-order DH role, Carty moved to the American League in time for the position's debut in 1973.
 He spent the season with three teams before settling in with the Cleveland Indians from 1974 to 1977, playing for the most part excellently.
-During his Cleveland tenure, he began fomenting rebellion under the managerial structure of Hall of Fame player-coach Frank Robinson, who took over in 1976, turning a speech where Carty received the 1976 Golden Tomahawk Award, as Cleveland's 1976 Man of the Year, into a scathing indictment of Frank's leadership (or lack thereof).
+During his Cleveland tenure, he began fomenting rebellion under the managerial structure of Hall of Fame player-manager Frank Robinson, who took over in 1976, turning a speech where Carty received the 1976 Golden Tomahawk Award, as Cleveland's 1976 Man of the Year, into a scathing indictment of Frank's leadership (or lack thereof).
 Selected by the Toronto Blue Jays in the 1977 expansion draft, he was traded back to Cleveland before the season, then sent back to Toronto once it was over.
 He split 1978 between the Blue Jays and the Oakland Athletics, hitting a career high (and then DH record) 31 home runs.
 He finished his career as the Blue Jays' regular DH in 1979, becoming, at 39 years, 339 days, the oldest player in MLB history to hit his 200th home run that August.

 Carty is the uncle of Julio Santana.
 His cousin, Ramon, played in the Dominican Republic but not the Dominican League.
 His son, Rico Jr., played 16 games for the AZL Mariners in 1991.